kcghost/ded/README.md

 ## Usage

 ```
+./ded.sh COMMAND DEVICE
-ded is a simplified partition manager that is filesystem aware.
+./ded.sh is a simplified partition manager that is filesystem aware.
-If no arguments are given, partitions are listed for all devices.
-If no COMMAND is given, partitions are listed for DEVICE.
+If no COMMAND is given, partitions are listed for all devices.
+If -y is given no confirmation prompts will be given.

 COMMANDs:
+print  [DEV]                        print partition summary for DEV
-create [NUMBER] TYPE [NAME] [SIZE] create partition/filesystem in NUMBER
+create DEV [NUM] TYPE [NAME] [SIZE] create new partition/filesystem at NUMB
-resize NUMBER [SIZE]               shrink or grow partition/filesystem NUMBER
+resize DEV NUM [SIZE]               shrink/grow partition/filesystem NUM
-remove NUMBER                      remove partition NUMBER
+remove DEV NUM                      remove partition NUM
-lshift NUMBER                      shift NUMBER to preceding empty space
+lshift DEV NUM                      shift NUM to preceding empty space
 wipe                                start a new gpt partition table

-Negative NUMBERs denote free space large enough for new partitions.
+Negative NUMs denote free space large enough for new partitions.
-If omitted NUMBER defaults to the first available free space (-1).
+If omitted NUM defaults to the first available free space (-1).

 Supported TYPEs: ext4, fat32, efi, ntfs, swap
 efi is a fat32 filesystem with the esp, boot, and no_automount flags set.